 The preacher should prove that the Bible is ancient yet it speaks to us today.

-"Take to heart all the words I have solemnly declared to you this day…They are not just idle words for you—they are your life" (Deut.
-32:46-47).
+"Take to heart all the words I have solemnly declared to you this day…They are not just idle words for you—they are your life" (Deuteronomy 32:46-47).

 Flip through the Bible for five minutes, and you will find this book contains all kinds of bizarre history, visions and facts.
 There are golden cows, weird temple furnishings and visions of wheels in the sky.
 The preacher must do more than just prove to have studied all week long.
 He must show how through his or her study of history the present and future can be impacted by how others benefit from this study.
 Harry Emerson Fosdick declared, "Only the preacher proceeds still upon the idea that folk come to church desperately anxious to discover what happened to the Jebusites."
 That is so true!
 Pastors must work hard at the task of application and contextualization.
 What does this passage have to do with his or her life on Monday?
 Effective preachers answer that question carefully and thoughtfully.

 The bottom line is this: Just because a person appears on television or has his or her face pasted on a billboard does not mean he or she is an effective, faithful preacher of the Word.
 Pastor, be true to your call; and be sure you are fulfilling your God-given role as a proclaimer of that Word.

 Have something to say about this article?
 Leave your comment via Facebook below!

 Add Crosswalk.com content to your siteBrowse available content